 Elementary school teachers use Move-to-Improve to add physical activity into their classroom lessons.
 During a math lesson, students might do an aerobic activity to compare two numbers.
 During an English Language Arts lesson, they might practice yoga movements to identify certain words.
 Any kindergarten–grade five student can participate in Move-to-Improve activities, no matter what their physical ability.

 The Move-to-Improve activities build on what students learn in physical education and in their other subjects.
-Teachers must receive training to use Move-to-Improve with their students.
+Teachers can receive training to use Move-to-Improve with their students.

 You can email firstname.lastname@example.org to learn more about making Move-to-Improve a regular part of your child’s school.